Mediterranean Air Command: Tactics

 The successful air interdiction model of the RAF was developed by Tedder as Commander-in-Chief of Middle East Command and Air Vice Marshal Arthur Coningham as Air Officer Commanding Air H.Q., The Western Desert, in 1942.

 One RAF tactic, the Tedder Carpet, consisted of successive squadrons of bombers dropping a rolling barrage of bombs, ahead of their advancing forces.
-This motivated the nickname of the 12th Bombardment Group as The Earthquakers.
+This motivated the nickname of the 12th Bombardment Group as The Earthquake.
 Another close air support tactic involved the highly mobile leap-frogging of interspersed landing fields to facilitate the performance of 1) attack; 2) top cover; and 3) reserve (refueling) fighter and fighter-bomber squadrons.

 Organization

 Commanders

 To promote cooperation between the USAAF and RAF, a unit commander of one air force would be assigned a deputy commander from the other air force.
 A major exception to this convention existed in the MAC headquarters itself, where Tedder's Deputy Commander-in-Chief was Air Vice Marshal H. E. P. Wigglesworth.
-However, the MAC chief of staff was American Brigadier General Howard A. Craig, who had been schooled in desert-warfare army-air operations by both Tedder and Field Marshal Bernard Montgomery.
+However, the MAC chief of staff was American Brigadier General Howard A. Craig, who had been schooled in desert warfare army-air operations by both Tedder and Field Marshal Bernard Montgomery.
 In keeping with the new convention, Spaatz's deputy in the Northwest African Air Forces (NAAF) was Air Vice Marshal James Robb, who handled NAAF operations.